AnzhiZhang/ChatHub/readme.md

 Message for `/list` command when player list is empty.

-### discord

-> If you have this need, please open an issue.

 ### qq

-> If you have this need, please open an issue.
+> In case if you need this feature, PR is welcomed.

 #### enable